asyncauto/por-docs/guides/getting-started.md

 ---
 ## 2. Create Budgets

+Budgets in Mr.Albert POR product are a simple but effective way to maintain a realtime watch on various expense categories.
+Budgets need not be the same as the detailed Chart of Accounts used by the Accounting team.
+Instead, it can be a simpler set of easy-to-understand and easy-to-manage expense categories.
+The simplified approach makes it easy for non-financial personnel like engineers, designers and salespeople to create and manage Purchase Orders by themselves.

 All Purchase Order Requests need to be filed under any one budget.
 Selecting the budget is a mandatory field while creating a POR.
 A budget needs to be created by following the steps below before a POR can be created under that budget.

 To create a budget: